Five ways to get moving around the house

 If you’re feeling extra creative, use rolled-up socks to play ten-pin bowling with used tubes of toilet roll or play pretend golf around the home using those rolled socks and a broom!

 We are all looking for different levels of movement during these times.
 Some might want a heavy workout, some might just want to stretch out.
 It's important to find something that works, for you.

 Take advantage of an ever increasing array of free workout videos on the web that can be tailored to your needs.
-Be it gentle seated exercise routines, yoga, circuit training, pilates or a more intense HIIT session (High intensity interval training.)
-If you have kids at home, the body coach is even doing online PE sessions to keep their activity levels up!
+Be it gentle seated exercise routines, yoga, circuit training, pilates or a more intense HIIT session (High intensity interval training).
 Youtube or your preferred search engines throw out a whole host of resources after a simple online search.